-With below-freezing temperatures expected tonight and tomorrow night, Kentucky American Water reminds customers of ways to help prevent their water pipes from freezing this winter.
+With below-freezing temperatures expected this weekend, Kentucky American Water reminds customers of ways to help prevent their water pipes from freezing this winter.

 Frozen water lines typically occur in areas such as crawl spaces or along the outside walls where unprotected plumbing tends to be more vulnerable to the elements.
 Following these tips now can help avoid headaches later: